Techassi/hfu-imgcomp/README.md

-# HFU CompVis
+# HFU ImgComp

-This repository contains source code for all assignments from the lecture `Image processing and computer graphics`.
+This repository contains source code for all assignments from the lecture **Image processing and computer graphics**.
 The source code for each assignment is split upp into separate folders with the naming scheme `assign<NUMBER>`.

 ## Usage